sourcefrog/conserve/doc/unimplemented/format7.md

 ### Band flags

-Bands gain a new `band_flags` field stored in their `BANDHEAD` file, as a list of strings.
+Bands gain a new `format_flags` field stored in their `BANDHEAD` file, as a list of strings.
 This compliments the existing `band_version` field, which is a single string.
 Conserve will open a band if it understands all the named flags.
 This allows incremental deployment of changes without knowing in advance which version will include them.

-Introduction of the `band_flags` field will increment the `band_format_version`, to ensure that old Conserve versions won't open these bands.
+Introduction of the `format_flags` field will increment the `band_format_version`, to ensure that old Conserve versions won't open these bands.
 After this point, the `band_format_version` should generally not need to change.

 Many of the following changes can be indicated by flags, although they need not be _individual_ flags unless they ship individually.

 ### Archive flags